 Notre Vin focuses on a number of wines from Napa, centered on Howell Mountain, as well as the Sonoma Coast in neighboring Sonoma County.
 The winery is a joint venture between French winemaker Denis Malbec and Swedish native May-Britt.
 Denis and May-Britt took a three week vacation to the Napa Valley in 2000 and as they put it, “never left”.

 Note: Tragically Denis Malbec passed away in a car crash April 16, 2016.
 His contributions to the Napa wine industry will be sorely missed.
 His last vintage of Notre Vin was 2015 – need to verify if the wines are still being produced – their website shows much older vintages and nothing showing recent vintages online.
-We will update this review once we have more information.
+We will update or archive this review once we have more information.

 The name Randy Dunn has been mentioned a number of times on this project; Denis tried an 82′ Dunn in 1998 and promptly decided he wanted to make more wine from this region (at the time Howell Mountain was not yet an AVA).
 Soon after moving to Napa they started Malbec & Malbec which offers consultation to a number of exclusive wineries both in Napa and surrounding counties.
 Their company provides everything from actual vineyard consulting, to winemaking, to marketing and sales.
 They had been making wine for these clients for several years and in 2003 decided to produce their own commercial label when a small amount of Howell Mountain grown Cabernet Sauvignon was offered to them.